Health

 Joint Hypermobility Syndrome

 Joint Hypermobility Syndrome (JHS) is one of the most common types of Ehlers-Danlos Syndrome in the diagnostic criteria.
 However, it doesn’t necessarily mean that those with joint hypermobility have the hypermobility type of EDS, since it affects 1 in 30 people.
-Without other clinical criteria such as curvature of the spine, vascular complications such as vascular rupture, and fragile skin, it’s unlikely you have EDS as a result of hypermobility.
+Without other clinical criteria such as curvature of the spine, vascular complications such as vascular rupture, and skin tissue fragility, it’s unlikely you have EDS as a result of hypermobility.

 Woman with joint pain and sore neck representing ehlers-danlos syndrome